-Generally, it is recommended that your Vitamin C serum is applied every morning, with your Vitamin A serum applied at night.
-However, after a day or a period of time in the sun, or after any UV exposure, also applying it liberally after cleansing will assist your skin to recover and minimise any damage you may have done.
+Generally, it is recommended that your serum is applied every morning, with your other super antioxidant –Vitamin A serum applied at night.
+However, after a day or any period of time in the sun and therefore any UV exposure, also applying it liberally after cleansing will assist your skin to recover and minimise any damage you may have done.
 Apply it directly to clean skin under your daily sun block for best effect.

 Some Facts About Vitamin C and Your Skin

 - It doesn’t matter how much Vitamin C we eat, only a small amount will reach our skin.
 Oral Vitamin C has an inadequate gut/skin transport system and, as the body cannot make its own, we do need to eat it, but this also means that we MUST apply it topically in the form of a serum to our skin – if we want it working in our skin.

 - The body doesn’t store it very effectively either, which means every day we do need to both eat more and apply it topically onto our skin.